DOME-Marketplace/issuer-guide/README.md

 ## Troubleshooting: Expired Credential Offer
-- From the moment of the creation of a new Credential the link for the Credential Subject to download the Credential have a lifespan of 10 minutes.
+- From the moment of the creation of a new Credential the link for the Credential Subject to download the Credential have a lifespan of 72 hours.
 If the Credential Subject didn't download the Credential in that time or fails to do it there is an option to send a fresh e-mail notification to the Credential Subject with the instruction and a new functional link to start the process.
 To do so click on the status of the Credential to access its details